ys112/PeerPrep/README.md

 1. Make a copy of `services/user/.env.development.local.example` and name it `services/user/.env.development.local`.
 Change the sample account details as desired.
 1. Navigate to the user service's root and run `pnpm run create-admin` to create the account.

-#### For production

-//TODO git and dockerignore this file, git rm --cached, make .example.
-Ensure dev reads from path contents instead of env, check readmes

-1. Change the contents of `service_api_key.txt` for security reasons.\
-   Do not check the new value in.

 ### Running the project (development)